A Beginner's Guide to Tremella Mushroom, the Snow Mushroom

 What are the Benefits of Tremella Mushroom?

-We’ve talked about how much water this mushroom can hold — and that’s why you’ll hear it talked about for skin care.* When applied to your skin (along with ingredients that help lock moisture in), Tremella mushroom can help keep it soft and supple.* It also supports production of an enzyme with antioxidant properties, which helps maintain a youthful, healthy appearance.* But beyond your largest organ, what else can Tremella mushroom support?*
+We’ve talked about how much water this mushroom can hold — and that’s why you’ll hear it talked about for skin care.* When applied to your skin (along with ingredients that help lock moisture in), Tremella mushroom can help keep it soft and supple.* It also supports production of an enzymes which helps maintain a youthful, healthy appearance.* But beyond your largest organ, what else can Tremella mushroom support?*

 Plus, it provides good amounts of vitamin D and fiber, too.